-27/28 credit hours

-Areas of concentration (15 credits in two areas):
+Required to Graduate: 63 credit hours General Education Requirement: 27/28 credit hours Areas of concentration (15 credits in two areas): 30 credit hours Electives: To total 63 credit hours liecuves:

-Computer Competency is met normally through three of the following: IdC 100, CS 107, 108, and 109.
-With advisor approval, any appropriate computer competency listed for another major in this catalog may be substituted.
+Computer Competency is met normally through three of the following: IdC 100, CS 107, 108, and 109, or through CS 105.
+With advisor approval, any appropriate computer competency listed for one of the areas of concentration in this Catalog may be substituted.